windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/mvc/use-controller.md

 ## HMVC

-The Hierarchical-Model-View-Controller (HMVC) pattern is a direct extension to the MVC pattern that manages to solve many of the scalability issues already mentioned.
+The Hierarchical-Repository-View-Controller (HMVC) pattern is a direct extension to the MVC pattern that manages to solve many of the scalability issues already mentioned.
 HMVC was first described in a blog post entitled [HMVC: The layered pattern for developing strong client tiers](http://goo.gl/jecFUK) on the JavaWorld web site in July 2000.